 Keith is surprised to discover that the ATO view is that a step-child will cease to be a dependant of a step-parent upon the death of the natural parent.
 Therefore, if Nicole pre-deceases Keith, Connor and Isabella will no longer be considered Keith’s step-children and they may no longer be eligible to receive his death benefit (unless they are otherwise financially dependent on Keith).
 To avoid any risk of an invalid nomination, Keith’s wishes could be achieved by directing the death benefits which would otherwise be paid to Connor and Isabella into his estate.
 Keith’s will could then provide for these amounts to be distributed to Connor and Isabella.

-Partner Paul Williams specialises in taxation law and estate planning.
-The specialist tax and estate planning (STEP) team offers the ideal mix of legal, tax and accounting skills to ensure that your testamentary documents achieve your estate planning objectives.
+Partner Paul Williams practices in taxation law and estate planning.
+The Tax & Estate Planning Team offers the ideal mix of legal, tax and accounting skills to ensure that your testamentary documents achieve your estate planning objectives.